School of Interdisciplinary Studies

 Classes are offered online, on campus, and at a distance through area community colleges.
 The courses offered at the community colleges are evening cohort classes.
-The 2+2 BSIS cohort program has emphasis areas in Workplace Leadership and Human Behavior and is designed for working adults to juggle family, work, and the ability to continue their education.
+The 2+2 BSIS adult learning program has emphasis areas in Communication, Business, Leadership and Sociology which is designed for working adults to juggle family, work, and the ability to continue their education.

-Community College locations offering the 2+2 BSIS program:
+Community College locations offering the 2+2 Adult Learning program:

 - Roane State Community College: Crossville, Oak Ridge & Scott County campuses

 - Motlow State Community College: McMinnville & Moore County campuses

 - Columbia State Community College: Lawrence County Campus